camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for Support PostgreSQL 17
 * Support for Amazon Aurora PostgreSQL 16
 * Support for Spring Boot 3.4 (Support is also provided for Camunda 7.22 as a patch)
+* End of Support IBM WebSphere Liberty
 * End of Support WildFly Application Server 23 + 26
 * End of Support Oracle Weblogic 14
-* End of Support for Spring Boot 3.3
+* End of Support Spring Boot 3.3
+* End of Support Amazon Aurora PostgreSQL 13

 ## Camunda Platform 7.22